The Kids Aren't Alright: Music video

 It features a room with a background of abandonment or family activity at different times.
-In the center of the room, there are scenes of various persons, including an appearance by Bif Naked, doing stereotypical things and moves; occasionally band members show up.
+In the center of the room, there are scenes of various persons, including appearances by Bif Naked and Tom Lenk, doing stereotypical things and moves; occasionally band members show up.
 The camera pans around the room and the changing of the scenes of persons constantly morphing and shifting between each other.

 The background can be seen shifting between two time lines, one where the scene is the past, where things are new and white, and modern days where it is dreary and drab.

 The music video, directed by Yariv Gaber, released a month before the CD single, received heavy airplay on MTV.
 It was later nominated for Best Direction on the MTV Video Music Awards.
 The visuals in the video are made with rotoscoping techniques.

 DVD appearances

 The music video also appears on the Complete Music Video Collection DVD, released in 2004.